List of EastEnders characters introduced in 2007: Oscar Branning

-Oscar Branning, played by Gabriel Miller-Williams until 2008, then Neo Hall in 2008 to February 2015 and Charlee Hall in 2017, is the son of Tanya Branning (Jo Joyner) and Max Branning (Jake Wood) and is born onscreen on 14 December 2007.
+Oscar Branning, played by Gabriel Miller-Williams until 2008, then Neo Hall in 2008 to February 2015, Charlee Hall in 2017, and Pierre Moullier from 2025, is the son of Tanya Branning (Jo Joyner) and Max Branning (Jake Wood) and is born onscreen on 14 December 2007.
 In May 2007, Tanya tells Max that she is pregnant.
 In December 2007, Oscar is delivered by Max as Tanya had left it too late to go to hospital.
 The midwife gives Max instructions over the phone and Oscar is named by his sister, Abi Branning (Lorna Fitzgerald), although Max is not keen on the name.
 Tanya later asks Jane Beale (Laurie Brett) to be Oscar's godmother and she accepts.
 In March 2008, Tanya reveals that every time she looks at Oscar (now Neo Hall), she remembers Max's affair with Stacey Branning (Lacey Turner).
 In December 2009, Tanya leaves Max, taking Lauren and Oscar with her after discovering the true extent of Max's financial problems and that her salon was still in Max's name, despite his promise to put her name on the deeds.

 In January 2011, Tanya and Oscar return with Tanya's new fiancé, Greg Jessop (Stefan Booth), and rents a house.
 At Tanya and Greg's wedding in April 2011, Oscar walks down the aisle with Tanya.
 Whilst in the care of Tanya's mother, Cora Cross (Ann Mitchell), Oscar suffers a fall whilst playing and suffers minor injuries.
-In September 2012, Oscar starts Walford Primary School and makes friends with Dennis Rickman Jnr (Harry Hickles), as Tanya and Dennis's mother, Sharon Rickman (Letitia Dean) feud briefly.
+In September 2012, Oscar starts Walford Primary School and makes friends with Dennis Rickman Jnr (Harry Hickles), as Tanya and Dennis's mother, Sharon Rickman (Letitia Dean), feud briefly.
 In June 2013, Tanya, Lauren and Oscar move to Exeter so Lauren can go to rehab for her addiction to alcohol.
 Lauren returns alone in August 2013 and reveals that Tanya and Oscar are staying in Exeter.